-The role of a restaurant owner can be varied.
-Owners may operate whole chains, or they might work as executive chefs or managers at a single restaurant location.
-The owner generally oversees all restaurant employees, maintains inventory, monitors the preparation and serving of food, ensures that the restaurant meets all health and food safety regulations, resolves staffing issues, maintains the restaurant's budget, handles payroll and makes sure that customers are happy.
+Restaurant owners may operate whole chains, or they might work as executive chefs or managers at a single restaurant location.
+The owner oversees all restaurant employees, maintains inventory, monitors the preparation and serving of food, ensures that the restaurant meets all health and food safety regulations, resolves staffing issues, maintains the restaurant's budget, handles payroll, and makes sure that customers are happy.

-There is no single path to becoming a restaurant owner.
-Although there aren't any specific education or experience requirements, having a combination of both may offer the ideal skill-set to prepare individuals to own and run a successful restaurant.
-Formal training can provide individuals with the knowledge and skills necessary to complete tasks such as menu planning, restaurant management and business operations.
-The following table lists the core requirements for becoming a restaurant owner:
+Although there aren't any specific education or experience requirements, having a combination of both prepares you for how to become a restaurateur.
+Formal training provides you with the knowledge and skills necessary to complete tasks such as menu planning, restaurant management, and business operations.

 Step 1: Complete Relevant Courses or Earn a Degree

-Having a college degree is not a prerequisite for becoming a restaurant owner.
-However, taking classes or earning a degree in hospitality management, restaurant management or culinary arts and gaining work experience in the field may be helpful since restaurant owners must be familiar with laws regarding wages, discrimination, worker safety, consumer protection, food safety and hours of work.
-Associate's, bachelor's and master's degree programs offer courses such as food preparation, sanitation, human resource management, business planning, accounting, marketing and operations.
+There is no specific restaurant owner training and having a college degree isn't a prerequisite.
+However, taking classes or earning a degree in hospitality management, restaurant management, or culinary arts and gaining work experience in the field are helpful.
+Restaurant owners must be familiar with laws regarding wages, discrimination, worker safety, consumer protection, food safety, and hours of work.
+Associates, bachelor's, and master's degree programs offer courses such as food preparation, sanitation, human resource management, business planning, accounting, marketing, and operations.

 Step 2: Gain Practical Experience